numcommand/num/doc/comparisons.md

-# When to use Num vs. other tools
+# Comparisons: when to use Num vs. other tools

 Use Num when you have small data, or small tasks, or one-time needs, or development needs.
 For example, if you want a quick one-time result on your command line, then Num is good.